elugens/hello-javascript/docs/additional-questions/regular-expressions/sets-ranges.md

 ---

-### How does square brackets […] perform in regular expression sets?
+### How do square brackets […] perform in regular expression sets?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Several characters or character classes inside square brackets […] mean to “search for any character among given”.
 For example, [eao] means any of the 3 characters: 'a', 'e', or 'o'.
-That is called a set, in regex terminology.
-Sets can be used in a regexp along with regular characters.
-It should be noted, although there are multiple characters in the set, they correspond to exactly one character in the match.
+That is called a set in regex terminology.
+Sets get used in a regexp along with recurring characters.
+We should note that although there are multiple characters in the set, they correspond to exactly one character in the match.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />